scuzzydude/asimov/asimov.md

 I'm throwing this out there an idea that should be developed, knowing full well it presents both legal and ethical challenges.
 The ethical challenges should be handled first.
 What's in the best interest of a young person developing his or her talent should be carefully considered.

-First of all, optionality should be prime.
+Optionality should be prime.
 Young people make mistakes.
 A young person's motivations and goals can change daily.
 A young person should always have choices.

 A pre-agency scoot (PAS) is a scoot formed for a minor by his parents or guardians, usually with a parent as scootee.
 PAS scoot are not tradable, and therefore have no value in asimov.
 The Foundation may take an interest in the PAS at no-par value.
-As a child develops his talent, the child and the scootee may award scoot to coaches, trainers, teachers, family members.
+As a child develops his talent, the child and the scootee may award scoot to coaches, trainers, teachers, and family members.
 Scoot awarded in this manner are a responsibility to look out for the best interest of the minor, so they need to be accepted by awardee formally through a confirmation transaction on the scoot-chain.
 While the scoot has no value, a **responsibility tree** is generated, so some evaluation of talent can be extrapolated from who holds scoot in a PAS.
 The PAS scootage can be consulted formally through elective process on the scoot-chain as to who should be hired as agents and professionals.
 The PAS itself does the hiring but it's a cash process, with either the parents or the child's income providing the payment.
 Agents may be hired on commission as in SOA, but hired professionals -- coaches, teachers, trainers - paid by the PAS should be forbidden from holding SOA scoot.

 After reaching majority, a young person (artist) has the option of converting their PAS into a SOA.
 At that point, the artist can choose the conversion and dilution algorithm.
 He or she might choose a proportional conversion and dilution of PAS-scoot to SOA-scoot.
 Or they might issue token amounts a scoot in arbitrary manner.
-Or they may decide, all of those adults were in it for their own interest, and lock them all out.
+Or they may decide, all of those adults were in it for their own interests and lock them all out.
 After all, a mentor they thought was scoot worthy at seven years old might turn out to be a real creep.
-The **responsibility tree** is discernable from the scoot-chain, may be hidden but should be shareable.[^22] How an artist treats those who helped them without any financial incentive to do so is a reflection on their character and their potential genius.
+The **responsibility tree** is discernable from the scoot-chain, may be hidden but should be shareable.[^24] How an artist treats those who helped them without any financial incentive to do so is a reflection on their character and their potential genius.

 When The Foundation is a holder of PAS, it gives the option to the PAS-scootage to request a formal opinion.
 Say a young actor has a PAS and his parent scootee has chosen to hire an agent that has an unscrupulous reputation of putting children in exploitive roles.
 Perhaps the scootage believes there maybe kickbacks to the parents directly, or some other kind of shady business.
 The Scootage can create a petition for review, and The Foundation, as a holder of the PAS-scoot must form an opinion, which would require a formal investigation.
 The results of that investigation -- the unbiased findings of facts, would be published on the scoot-chain.
 This puts the scootee (likely parents) in a position to strongly reconsider, or at least publish their own due-diligence supporting their decision on the scoot-chain.
 In the USA, there would be nothing legally binding about the results of the petition, but it does create an immutable evidence trail for the minor which they can use once he or she reaches majority.
 Formalization of the decision-making process with the immutable records should add a level of scrutiny to the development of young-talent that should reduce exploitation of those whose parents who choose to participate in the responsibility domain.